meawmere/CacheBase/README.md

 # CacheBase
 Cache Base is a local database designed to store compressed data.
 You can see the usage example below.
-IT'S NOT FINISHED
 ```java
 public class Main implements IErrorsListener {
     public static void main(String[] args) throws Exception {